jamesrknox/samples/structure/README.md

 # Structure

-How to structure TIBCO StreamBase&reg; 10.4.0 projects.
+How to structure TIBCO&reg; Streaming 10.4.0 projects.

 Samples :